jiaweing/altq-qr-reader-extension/README.md

 - `activeTab`: For capturing the selected region
 - `commands`: For keyboard shortcut support
 - `web_accessible_resources`: For loading local font files

-## Fonts

-The extension uses the Inter font family for its clean, modern typography:

-- Inter Medium (500 weight) for UI elements
-- Inter Regular (400 weight) for body text
-- Fonts are locally bundled and served from the extension package

 ## Privacy